theKerosen/Astra-Luna/README.md

 ## How to use?

-Once added, you can simply type `/notify channel` to select a notification channel.
+Once added, you can simply type `/notify channel` to select a notification channel and `/set role` to set a role for the bot to ping.

 ## Environment Variables